Preliminary note

 Components

-Types of Capabilities
+Types of capabilities

 - Resources: allow reading information (files, documents, API responses).